ce-rust/cerk/README.md

 cargo run --bin $EXAMPLE_NAME
 ```

-Check out the README of the [examples](./examples/src/) for more details.
+Check out the README in the folder of each [example](./examples/src/) for more details.

 ### Format Code